Payments

 The booking detail banner

-When a booking is in cancelled or no_show status AND the customer has an eligible card on file AND the deposit rule produces a non-zero fee, a banner appears in the booking detail:
+When a booking is in cancelled or no_show status AND the customer has an eligible card on file AND the saved protection policy or legacy fallback produces a non-zero fee, a banner appears in the booking detail:

 The banner persists on revisits — even after the charge succeeds, the green success record stays so you can see the history.